garryfreeman/garryfreeman/README.md

-# Hi there, I'm Garik 👋
+# Hi there, I'm Garry 👋

 ### I'm a React and Node.JS Fullstack developer